Raphhh/puppy/README.md

  - staticController: calls the twig template associated with the current uri.
  - frontController: calls the controller associated with the current request and display the view.
  - router: finds the controller associated with a route.
+ - retriever: finds the params given to a page.

 For more information about session and template, see [puppy-service](https://github.com/Raphhh/puppy-service) documentation.